jack828/esp32-logger/README.md

 ## Setup

-Fork the repo, clone, and configure to match your setup.
+Fork the repo, clone, initialise submodules, and configure to match your setup.

 Please see [credentials.h](./credentials.h) for credential information.
 Use `.tpl` as a starting point.
 Please see [definitions.h](./definitions.h) for all configurables.